How to Become a Content Reviewer (Skills, Education, Tips)

 Proofreader

-A Proofreader mostly provides a line of defense before content is published.
-Proofreaders are responsible for checking the content for errors the Copy Editor may have missed, and focus on catching typographical errors, misspellings, or formatting errors that may have been overlooked.
+A proofreader essentially provides a line of defense before the final content is published.
+Proofreaders focus on catching typographical issues, misspellings, or formatting errors that the copy editor may have missed.

 Proofreaders work independently.
 Their primary goal is to ensure that the content is error free before publication.